-The following table describes the most common ARM Compiler command-line options, and shows equivalent options for ARM Compiler 6 and older versions of ARM Compiler.
+The following table describes the most common ARM Compiler 5 command-line options, and shows the equivalent options for ARM Compiler 6.

 Additional information about command-line options is available:

 - The armclang Reference Guide provides more detail about a number of command-line options. - For a full list of Clang command-line options, consult the Clang and LLVM documentation.